 Tucked in the Jura Mountains of western France sits the small commune of Saint-Claude, the unlikely pipe capital of the world.

 Woodwork had been central to this region since the 7th century when monks would craft religious tokens such as crucifixes and rosaries.
 The appreciation for the craft came to spill-over into secular enterprise, seeing woodturning workshops sprout up, manufacturing toys and other nonreligious items.
-Naturally, the introduction of tobacco in France led to the manufacturing of pipes (mostly made of boxwood at the time), and with Saint-Claude's existing infrastructure of workshops and expertise, a reputation for the excellence of Saint-Claude pipes developed.
+Naturally, the introduction of tobacco in France led to the manufacturing of pipes (mostly made of boxwood at the time), and with Saint-Claude's existing infrastructure of workshops and expertise, Saint-Claude pipes developed a reputation for excellence.

-This reputation only found a stronger foothold as the pipe making community was one of the first to switch to briar in the 19th century.
+This reputation only found a stronger foothold as the pipe making community of Saint-Claude hosted an early embrace of briar in the 19th century.
 As you can imagine, there are complications when working with a wooden instrument meant to take a flame.
 However, it was discovered that briar was exceptionally heat resistant, making it the ideal wood for smoking pipes.

 The Saint-Claude Strike and Barling’s Adaptation